ProjectorRays/ProjectorRays/README.md

 ## How do I use it?

-The only dependency besides the standard library is Boost.
-Once you have this, run `make` and then `./projectorrays [path to .dir file]`
+The only dependencies besides the standard library are Boost and zlib.
+Once you have these, run `make` and then `./projectorrays [path to .dir file]`

 ProjectorRays will output `.lingo` files with guessed source code in the current working directory.